versa-protocol/versa-js/packages/pdfgen/README.md

 - `pnpm test` Run all test suites
 - `pnpm test:ava` Run Ava test suite
 - `pnpm test:ava --match "canceled receipt"` Instructs Ava to run a specific test

+## Troubleshooting & Warnings

+- In some cases, `jspdf-autotable` will log a warning like this: `"Of the table content, 8 units width could not fit page"`.
+This is a non-critical warning; `jspdf-autotable` automatically adjusts by wrapping text, scaling, or breaking content across pages